ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/with.md

 # WITH Clause

-ClickHouse supports Common Table Expressions ([CTE](https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL)), that is provides to use results of `WITH` clause in the rest of `SELECT` query.
+ClickHouse supports Common Table Expressions ([CTE](https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL)) and substitutes the code defined in the `WITH` clause in all places of use for the rest of `SELECT` query.
 Named subqueries can be included to the current and child query context in places where table objects are allowed.
 Recursion is prevented by hiding the current level CTEs from the WITH expression.

+Note that CTEs do not guarantee the same results in all places they are called because the query will be re-executed for each use case.

 ## Syntax